 Ensure that anything appearing in your video is wiped down and dusted—this could include desks, computer monitors, keyboards, photo frames, general office supplies, and even the floor (if it’s visible in the camera frame).

-Props are an effective and easy way to bring a room to life for a shoot.
+Props are an effective and easy way to bring a room to life for a video shoot.
 Here are some different ones you can add (or remove) to prepare your space:

 - Flowers: One of the most widely used props in any interior shoots are fresh flowers.
 Place some nicely arranged flowers on a desk, counter, table or shelf to add a splash of colour to an otherwise neutral-coloured space.